MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/asysco-zos-migration-content.md

 - [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) provides on-demand, scalable computing resources that give you the flexibility of virtualization without having to buy and maintain physical hardware.

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) is the fundamental building block for Azure private networks.
 Virtual networks let Azure resources like VMs securely communicate with each other, the internet, and on-premises networks.
-An Azure Virtual Network is similar to a traditional network on premises, but with the additional benefits of Azure's infrastructure such as scalability, availability, and isolation.
+An Azure Virtual Network is similar to a traditional network on premises, but with Azure infrastructure benefits like scalability, availability, and isolation.

 - [Virtual network interfaces](/azure/virtual-network/virtual-network-network-interface) let Azure VMs communicate with internet, Azure, and on-premises resources.
 As in this architecture, you can add several network interface cards to one Azure VM, so child VMs can have their own dedicated network interface devices and IP addresses.